goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 packages: bobo, document template, and bobopos.
 These packages provided a web publishing facility, text templating, and an object database and were the core of *principia*, a commercial application server.
-In november of 1998, investor hadar pedhazur convinced digital creations to open source principia.
+In november of 1998, investor Hadar Pedhazur convinced Digital Creations to open source principia.
 These packages evolved into the core components of zope 2, and digital creations became zope corp.

 Since those days, Zope has been under active development.
 It has evolved in several ways as the community gains experience.
 We continually seek the optimum balance between power and ease of use.
-Zope 2 emphasized rapid development, the :term:`Zope Component Architecture`.  which is the core of Zope 3, emphasized modularity and configurability.
+Zope 2 emphasized rapid development, the :term:`Zope Component Architecture`, which is the core of Zope 3, emphasized modularity and configurability.
 This proves very successful in "enterprise" applications where flexibility and scalability justify the longer learning curve which Zope 3 requires, but is overkill for many situations which otherwise stand to benefit from the distilled wisdom of the ZCA.
 The Zope community has responded to this in a number of ways, several projects have built frameworks which implement `Convention over configuration`_, and other refinements of the ZCA components aimed at facilitating rapid deployment, maintaining the